johnzhou721/TikZ-Animations/README.md

   A Python‑driven LaTeX animation pipeline.
 Frames are compiled incrementally so you can preview progress as the animation builds—no more opaque TeX loops!

 - **Community Contributions**
-  Active on [TeX Stack Exchange](https://tex.stackexchange.com/users/319072/jasper) (5.8 k rep) and [TikZ.net](https://tikz.net/author/jasper/).
+  Active on [TeX Stack Exchange](https://tex.stackexchange.com/users/319072/jasper) and [TikZ.net](https://tikz.net/author/jasper/).
 I’m grateful for all the help I’ve received and pay it forward whenever I can.

 ## Contact